AhmadHammad21/Skin-Permeation/README.md

-Study for Skin Permeation for compounds using machine learning
+Study for Skin Permeation for compounds using machine learning.